TonoFilth/ttracker/README.md

 ttracker
 ========

-A tiny utility tool to track the time spent on tasks
+A tiny shell utility tool to track the time spent on tasks

 **WORK IN PROGRESS**